4.23.2011

 To whom it may concern:

 As you all know, yesterday was Mr. Cupid Valentine's birthday.
-We regret to inform you that despite our efforts of elevated awareness, we have not had any success in locating him.
+We regret to inform you that despite our efforts and elevated awareness, we have not had any success in locating him.
 We strongly advise you to continue dismembering rose bushes, cutting out paper hearts, and purchasing chalky candies to support the cause.
 We appreciate all previous donations of monies and gift cards, and gratefully accept any further contribution (we accept Visa and MasterCard).
 Thank you for your support.

 Regards,